Saugus High School shooting: Background

-As a response to the rise of school shootings elsewhere in the United States, the William S. Hart Union High School District had undertaken a number of measures to improve security at the school.
+As a response to the rise of school shootings elsewhere in the United States, the William S. Hart Union School District had undertaken a number of measures to improve security at the school.
 According to the district's website, all schools have a school resource officer assigned to each campus.
 Schools are surrounded by fencing and supervisors monitor those who enter and exit the campus.

 Saugus High School has fencing and at least a dozen security cameras, but no metal detectors.
 The gates for the school are routinely locked during instructional time and would be opened only for students to leave for lunch or to leave school at the end of the day.
 Visitors are required to sign in and out of the school.
 The schools hold at least two lockdown drills per year, and use a "Text-a-Tip" hotline for students to report suspicious behavior.
 Each school has a "Safe Schools Ambassador," a student trained to work within their peer groups to prevent bullying, teasing, and violence on campuses.

 Earlier in 2019, students at Saugus High School had participated in a class project to create a training video for dealing with an active shooter.
 Students who happened to be near this November shooting credited this project with helping them know how to respond.
 Each classroom was equipped with gunshot wound kits; at least one wounded student was medically treated from one of these kits during this event.